emericg/esp32-environmental-sensors/GeigerCounter/README.md

 ### ESP32 settings

-* 80 MHz CPU and 40 MHz flash frequencies are fine
+* 80 MHz CPU and 40 MHz flash frequencies are fine, use more if you want a (bit) more responsive web interface
-* 2 MB APP and 2 MB FATFS partition scheme is requiered
+* 2 MB APP and 2 MB FATFS partition scheme is required (needs more than 1 MB for the app)

 ### Firmware